 All of these assignments will be available to you ONLY during their open/close dates.
 You must go into the tab marked "UNIT 1, 2, 3, etc" along the left-hand side of the page and click on all the coursework available.
-BE SURE TO READ ALL INSTRUCTIONS CAREFULLY!!!!
+BE SURE TO READ ALL INSTRUCTIONS CAREFULLY!!!!!

 All grades for the above-listed assignments will be posted in your tab marked "GRADES."
-Please allow 48-72 HRS for a grade to appear.
-I do check my emails regularly, however I like to grade on the weekends.
+Please allow 7 days for a grade to appear.
+Though I check my email regularly, I do a lot of the "grading" on weekends.